intel/terraform-intel-gcp-vm/examples/gcp-windows-vm-ico-by-densify/README.md

 ## Considerations
 Add additional considerations here:
-- The GCP zone can be updated in the providers.tf file under this example folder for "GCP-Windows-VM"
+- The GCP zone can be updated in the providers.tf file under this example folder for "GCP-Windows-VM-ICO-by-Densify"
 - Update the project with a your project id in GCP.
-It is located on the variables.tf file under this example folder for "GCP-Windows-VM"
+It is located on the variables.tf file under this example folder for "GCP-Windows-VM-ICO-by-Densify"
 - The VM is created using the default network in the GCP zone configured in the providers.tf file.
 Please make sure you have a default network in the GCP zone of your choice